 Multi-Variable Analyzer

-Advanced optimization tool for analyzing multiple welding parameters simultaneously with defect prediction
+Planning tool for comparing multiple welding parameters together with defect-likelihood screening

 Input Parameters